Four Indian security officers, two rebels killed in gun battle in Kashmir

 Three Indian security officers were killed in an ongoing gun battle with rebels in Indian-administered Kashmir’s Anantnag district, while another soldier and two rebels were killed in a separate gunfight in the border district of Rajouri on Wednesday.

-A joint party of police and army launched an operation on Tuesday after getting inputs about the presence of suspected rebels in the forests of Kokernag area of Anantnag.
+A joint party of police and army launched an operation on Tuesday after getting inputs about the presence of suspected rebels in the forests of the Kokernag area of Anantnag.

-An official on conditions of anonymity, who was not authorised to speak to the media, told Al Jazeera that the three officials – Colonel Manpreet Singh, Major Ashish Donchak, and the deputy superintendent of police Himayun Muzammil – were targeted by the suspected rebels on Wednesday when they were crossing a stream during the search operation.
+An official, on conditions of anonymity, who was not authorised to speak to the media, told Al Jazeera that the three officials – Colonel Manpreet Singh, Major Ashish Donchak and the deputy superintendent of police, Himayun Muzammil – were targeted by the suspected rebels on Wednesday when they were crossing a stream during the search operation.

 “There was a delay in the evacuation due to the heavy fire,” the official added.